The SEEDZ Simulations: Methodology and First Results on Massive Black Hole Seeding and Early Galaxy Growth: Introduction

-Working our way through the mainstream models, which we employ in \seedz~and discuss in detail in \S \ref{sec:method}, we now briefly describe the rationale behind each seeding pathway.
+Working our way through the main models, which we employ in \texttt{SEEDZ} and discuss in detail in \S \ref{sec:method}, we now briefly describe the rationale behind each seeding pathway.
 The most intuitive pathway through which MBHs may evolve is via the so-called light seed pathway.
 Light seeds are thought to form from the end points of PopIII stars and hence are expected to have initial masses in the range of a few solar masses up to several hundred solar masses, with a characteristic mass thought to be around 30 \msolarc \cite[e.g.][]{Hirano2014}.
-While on the surface, light seeds appear to be an excellent vehicle to support MBH formation, they face a number of challenges and bottlenecks which have been highlighted in the literature beyond simply needing to grow by a large factor.
-These include initial hurdles to efficient growth \citep[e.g.][]{Smith2018}, the inability of light seed black holes to efficiently sink to the centre of the local potential \citep[e.g.][]{Pfister2019, Ma2021}, negative feedback from the black hole accretion process itself \citep{Milosavljevic2009, Alvarez2009} as well as negative feedback effects from nearby supernovae explosions \citep[e.g.][]{Mehta2024}.
-So while light seeds may potentially be highly ubiquitous, their ability to grow efficiently (by several orders of magnitude) within the available time-frame is unclear.
+While at the first glance, light seeds appear to be an excellent vehicle to support MBH formation, they face a number of challenges and bottlenecks which have been highlighted in the literature beyond simply needing to grow by a large factor.
+These include initial hurdles to efficient growth \citep[e.g.][]{Smith2018}, the inability of light seed black holes to efficiently sink to the centre of the local potential \citep[e.g.][]{Pfister2019, Ma2021}, negative feedback from the black hole accretion process itself \citep{Milosavljevic2009, Alvarez2009} as well as negative feedback effects from nearby supernova explosions \citep[e.g.][]{Mehta2024}.
+Hence, while light seeds may potentially be highly ubiquitous, their ability to grow efficiently (by several orders of magnitude) to reproduce the observed MBH population is unclear.
 As a result, more exotic, but perhaps more viable pathways to MBHs have been explored.